kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 # 8. Land Cover Change Analysis

 To quantify land cover changes over time in the study area, a simple analysis was done to calculate the relative frequency of each land cover class (i.e., frequency/total).
 The ncell() (i.e., total number of cells [pixels]) in each raster image was adjusted to exclude blank NA cells.
-Since the aoi was clipped to the Waiparous Basin, it includes blank NA cells that are not displayed (i.e., those that fall outside of the basin polygon).
+Since the aoi was clipped to the Waiparous Basin it includes blank NA cells that are not displayed (i.e., those that fall outside of the basin polygon).

 Example R coding:
 ````r